google/gapid/kokoro/README.md

 └─ libwinpthread-1.dll
 ```

-Plans are in place to also build an executable installer.
-The installer will
-allows the user to install the package anywhere, suggesting
+An MSI installer is also built.
+The installer allows the user to install the
-`%PROGRAMFILES%\gapid`.
-The installer will install GAPID into the selected
+package anywhere, suggesting `%PROGRAMFILES%\agi`.
+The installer will install
-folder with the same structure as mentioned aboe.
+AGI into the selected folder with the same structure as mentioned above.

 ## MacOS

-The built package consists of a `.dmg` disk image containing the `GAPID.app`
+The built package consists of a `.dmg` disk image containing the `AGI.app`
 application and link to `/Applications` to make "installing" easy.
 The
-`GAPID.app` can be run from anywhere and follows the following structure:
+`AGI.app` can be run from anywhere and follows the following structure:

 ```
-GAPID.app/
+AGI.app/
 └─ Contents/
    ├─ MacOS/
    │  └─ <see below>
-   ├─ Resources/GAPID.icns
+   ├─ Resources/AGI.icns
    └─ Info.plist
 ```